lhtin/You-Dont-Know-JS/this & object prototypes/ch5.md

 ## "(Prototypal) Inheritance"

 We've seen some approximations of "class" mechanics as typically hacked into JavaScript programs.
-But JavaScript "class"es would be rather hollow if we didn't have an approximation of "inheritance".
+But JavaScript "class"es would be rather __hollow__(empty) if we didn't have an approximation of "inheritance".

 Actually, we've already seen the mechanism which is commonly called "prototypal inheritance" at work when `a` was able to "inherit from" `Foo.prototype`, and thus get access to the `myName()` function.
 But we traditionally think of "inheritance" as being a relationship between two "classes", rather than between "class" and "instance".